Qualitative KPIs to the Rescue

 Qualitative KPIs related to employee morale, teamwork, and work environment impact overall productivity.

-Consider a call centre.
+Consider a call center.
 Alongside average handling time (quantitative), they should measure employee motivation.
 Happy agents (allegedly) provide better customer service, reducing call resolution time.

 Risk Mitigation: